Chris Gibbs is Barnaby Gibbs, a Victorian

 Toronto

-who is more than he seems.
-Actor Chris Gibbs wins the
+detective who is more than he seems.
+Actor Chris Gibbs

-the lack of air conditioning at the Glen Morris to an
+from the lack of air conditioning at the Glen Morris

-audience member's dropped purse, all while telling a
+to an audience member's dropped purse, all while telling

-story worthy of a funnier Arthur Conan Doyle, full of
+a story worthy of a funnier Arthur Conan Doyle, full

-twists, turns, and gadzooks moments.
-He makes it look
+of twists, turns, and gadzooks moments.
+He makes it

-so easy and enjoyable that all the kids will be clamouring
+look so easy and enjoyable that all the kids will be

-for a look at the boxes of papers from Gibbs's attic
+clamouring for a look at the boxes of papers from Gibbs's

-that inspired this play, if those papers exist at all.
+attic that inspired this play, if those papers exist

-Hopefully, Gibbs will be back with more adventures of
+at all.
+Hopefully, Gibbs will be back with more adventures

 NNNNN